rust-lang/unsafe-code-guidelines/reference/src/representation/pointers.md

 * If `T` is a sized type then the alignment of `&T` is the word size.
 * The alignment of `&[T]` is the word size.
 * The alignment of `&str` is the word size.
+* Alignment in other cases may be more than the word size (e.g., for other dynamically sized types).

 The sizes of `&T`, `&mut T`, `*const T` and `*mut T` are the same, and are at least one word.